nbroad1881/pii-data-detection/notes/corrections.md

 11442

-The address looks like it wasn't annotated fully.
+~~The address looks like it wasn't annotated fully.
 The beginning of the real address is right before the fake address.
-The label starts at 743 Erika.
+The label starts at 743 Erika.~~

-1861.
+~~1861.
 Milano - 743 Erika Bypass Apt.
 419
-Andreahaven, IL 54207
+Andreahaven, IL 54207~~

 13144